Spine Event Engine is a framework for building cloud applications and transforming EventStorming into a working domain model code.

 The framework promotes writing storage- and platform-agnostic code.
-You can start with JDBC and later switch to Google Cloud Platform Datastore by changing few lines of code.
+You can start with JDBC and later switch to Google Cloud Platform Datastore by changing just a few lines of code.

 Commands, events, query results, entity states, and other data are immutable.
-This makes them automatically thread-safe, and as such are freely shared or referenced.
+This makes them automatically thread-safe, and thus freely shared or referenced.

 Permissive Apache License allows using the framework in closed-source projects.
-You are welcome to contribute to the framework development.
+You are also welcome to contribute to our framework development.

-Constrains defined in a business model are automatically checked for commands, events, and entity states.
+Constraints defined in a business model are automatically checked for commands, events, and entity states using our validation approach.

 Transforming a single-tenant application into

-a multi-tenant one requires very few lines of code.
+a multi-tenant one requires a few lines of code.
 You don't have to introduce

 tenantId parameters for all the calls.